Alt.Center removal instructions

 In the uninstall programs window, look for "Alt.Center", select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes Alt.Center ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes Alt.Center ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove Alt.Center adware from Internet browsers:

 At time of research, Alt.Center did not install its browser plug-ins on Internet Explorer, Google Chrome, or Mozilla Firefox, however, it was bundled with other adware.
 Therefore, you are advised to remove all potentially unwanted browser add-ons from your Internet browsers.